rossant/website/content/2012-09-17-2d-graphics-rendering-tutorial-with-pyopengl.md

     # the window corner OpenGL coordinates are (-+1, -+1)
     gl.glOrtho(-1, 1, 1, -1, -1, 1)

-Setting the PyQT widget
+Setting the PyQt widget
 -----------------------

-Here we use PyQT as a GUI window system.
-To show a window on the screen and use our OpenGL widget, we first need to define a QT main window, put the OpenGL widget inside, and finally create a QT application to host the main window.
+Here we use PyQt as a GUI window system.
+To show a window on the screen and use our OpenGL widget, we first need to define a Qt main window, put the OpenGL widget inside, and finally create a Qt application to host the main window.

-    # define a QT window with an OpenGL widget inside it
+    # define a Qt window with an OpenGL widget inside it
     class TestWindow(QtGui.QMainWindow):
         def __init__(self):
             super(TestWindow, self).__init__()